qxf2/rust-lambda-action/README.md

-## rust-lambda-action
+# rust-lambda-action
 A GitHub Action to deploy AWS Lambda functions written in Rust.

 ### Background
 This uses https://github.com/awslabs/aws-lambda-rust-runtime, a Rust runtime for AWS Lambda.
 Cargo Lambda is a Cargo plugin, or subcommand that provides several commands to run, build and deploy Rust functions on Lambda.

 ### Use
 Deploys the specified directory within the repo to the Lambda function.
-Uses Amazon Linux 2 runtime for building Lambda function.
+Uses Amazon Linux 2 runtime for building Lambda functions.

 ### Pre-requisites
-In order for the Action to have access to the code, you must use the `actions/checkout@master` job before it.
+In order for the Action to have access to the code, use the `actions/checkout@master` job before it.

 ### Structure
-- Lambda code should be structured normally/as Lambda would expect it.
+- Lambda code should be structured normally as Lambda would expect it.

 ### Environment variables
 Stored as secrets.